monikastrah/431-2020/quizzes/quiz1/notes.md

 ## Question 25

 We consider a value of "unknown" in the `starwars` data to be a **non-missing** value for purposes of this question.
-- Dr. Love has worked through the answer both ways and
+- Just so you know, Dr. Love has worked through the answer both ways and will also give credit to a response that treats the "unknown" as missing.